The bottom line

 Before you sail

 - Review travel insurance carefully.
 Look for emergency medical, medical evacuation, trip interruption, pre-existing condition rules, and 24/7 assistance.
+Travel insurance policies differ widely, so do not assume “trip cancellation” means “medical evacuation.”

 - Ask about pre-existing condition waivers.
 These often depend on when you buy the policy after your initial trip deposit.
+Read the policy, not just the sales page.

 During an excursion emergency